SergeWorksIO/iOS-Developer-Portfolio/README.md

    <h5>Overview:</h5>
    <p>
    Tune Machine is an application that allows users to browse the top 50 songs trending at a specific point in time and export them in the form of a playlist to their Spotify accounts.</br>
-   This application is currently under review by Spotify and Apple App Store.
    </p>
    <h5>Technologies used:</h5>
    <ul>